-CHEETAH NICOM® provides continuous, accurate, non-invasive hemodynamic monitoring and empowers fluid management in virtually any clinical setting.
+continuous, accurate, noninvasive hemodynamic monitoring to guide volume management in virtually any clinical setting

-It is based on Bioreactance®, a technology that was developed by Cheetah Medical's scientists over years of research and development and followed by extensive testing and validation.
-The basis behind CHEETAH NICOM is the use of time delay, or phase shifts, which occur when an alternating electrical current (AC) is passed through the thorax.
+The CHEETAH NICOM and Starling SV hemodynamic systems are based on Bioreactance®, a technology that was created by the company following years of research and development and extensive testing and validation.
+The basis behind this technology is the use of time delay, or phase shifts, which occur when an alternating electrical current (AC) is passed through the thorax.

 - Four noninvasive sensor pads are applied to the thorax, creating a ‘box’ around the heart.

 - A small electric current of known frequency (75kHz) is applied across the thorax between the outer pair of sensors.